 (Courtesy of Jordan Winery)

-On the table, chef Todd Knoll, who helms the kitchen at Jordan, is experimenting with culinary creativity not just influenced by the Estate, but folded into it.
+Chef Todd Knoll, who has long helmed the kitchen at Jordan, is experimenting with culinary creativity not just influenced by the Estate (where he has his own culinary garden) but folded into it.
 "I have this thousand acres to play with.
-So I have the opportunity for getting hyperlocal," he says.
-Many of the same foods that the area's Native American tribes acquired show up in his dishes, including acorns, kama bulbs, porcini mushrooms, miner's lettuce, manzanita bark, and cat tails.
+So I have the opportunity to get hyperlocal," he says.
+Many of the same foods that the area's Native American tribes acquired show up in his dishes, including acorns, kama bulbs, porcini mushrooms, miner's lettuce, manzanita bark, and cattails.

 French Country Dreams: Stay at Jordan Winery